sbansal6/alpaca-mcp-server/README.md

 ### Watchlists
 39. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
-40. Update my "Favorites" watchlist to include TSLA and AMZN.
+40. Update my "Tech Stocks" watchlist to include TSLA and AMZN.
 41. What stocks are in my "Dividend Picks" watchlist?
 42. Remove META from my "Growth Portfolio" watchlist.
 43. List all my existing watchlists.